SinisterSpatula/RetroflagGpiGuides/ControlsNotWorking.md

 ## Are you on the newest controller framework?

-  > If you are unsure if your controller framework is on the newest one, the easiest thing to do is to just install it again using these these steps.
-After performing these steps, you can be sure that you have the newest framework and it is working properly.
+  > If you are unsure if your controller framework is on the newest one, the easiest thing to do is to just install it again using these steps.
+After performing this, you can be sure that you have the newest framework and it is working properly.

  * [Connect to your GPi using SSH.](https://www.youtube.com/watch?v=aEJoQZBSlSs)